benoitc/couchbeam/README.md

 files and documentation.

 To run tests run 'make test'.
-To generate doc, run 'make docs'.
+To generate doc, run 'make doc'.